vlasovskikh/funcparserlib/doc/Brackets.md

     >>> input.parse('{}foo')
     Traceback (most recent call last):
         ...
-    NoParseError: should have reached <EOF>: f
+    ParserError: should have reached <EOF>: f

 Allow zero or more nested brackets: